 29 Mar Why Can’t I See My Campaign in Google Analytics?

 Have you ever asked yourself this question?
 Or has someone asked you why you can’t see any of your campaign data in a simple attribution report in Google Analytics (GA)?
-Some publishers have auto-tracking like Adwords and Bing Ads where “if enabled” any traffic generated via ppc ads are then visible in GA under the “google / ppc” or “bing / ppc” source medium report.
+So why can’t I see my campaign in Google Analytics?
+Some publishers have auto-tracking like Adwords and Bing Ads where “if enabled” any traffic generated via PPC ads are then visible in GA under the “google / PPC” or “bing / PPC” source medium report.

 So what is the fix?
 You can create these parameters manually or by using a free tool that Google has developed to help create UTM parameters for your campaign landing page.

-As an example, for our own Facebook campaign a workshop the URL would be something like this:
+As an example, for our own Facebook campaign workshop the URL would be something like this:

 If you have any further questions, please Contact Us